sahil639/Habittracker/README.md

-# My First iOS App: A Fun & Interactive Habit Tracker
+# Jolte: A Fun & Interactive Habit Tracker

 This is my **first hands-on experience** with iOS app development and SwiftUI!
 I'm building a **simple yet engaging Habit Tracker**—an app where you can add habits and track your progress over time.
 But I don’t want it to be just another tracker; I’m making it as **fun and interactive** as possible.